First woman to officially run Boston Marathon makes triumphant return

 In 1967, 20-year-old Kathrine Switzer made history when she defiantly became the first woman to officially run in the Boston Marathon — even as race officials tried to physically stop her.

-Fifty years later, she finished the race a second time, donning the same number: 261.
+Fifty years later, she finished the race again, donning the same number: 261.

 "I just ran the fastest marathon I've run in 46 years," she told NBC News after crossing the finish line Monday.